School segregation in California: History

 During the 20th century, two significant test cases for school segregation were filed in California.
 The first being Piper v.
 Big Pine School District of Inyo County, petitioned in 1923.
 Alice Piper, and many other children of the Paiute tribe, tried to enroll in the local all-white public high school.
 When they were denied by the school district because they were American Indians who were assumed to be non-citizens.
 The judge ruled in favor of the plaintiffs, on the basis that Piper's parents were tax paying citizens of the United States.
 This allowed American Indian children to attend schools with white children.
 In 1945, Mendez v.
 Westminster was filed in the California Supreme and Ninth District Court.
 The plaintiffs were Mexican and Latino fathers, who claimed that their children, like Sylvia Mendez, were being unconstitutionally discriminated against when they were forced to join segregated Mexican schools in several California school districts.
 On February 18th, 1946, Judge Paul J McCrormick ruled in favor of the families, allowing children of Mexican or Latino descent from joining schools with white children.
 Following the ruling, Governor Earl Warren signed a law to repeal segregation in schools on June 14, 1947.

+Despite years after the 1954 ruling of Brown v.
+Board, the issue of segregation exists in some unequal practices in American schools in the 21st century, i.e. tracking.
+Used as a scientific tool to measure skill in the early 20th century during a eugenics movement, tracking was reused again and implemented in the American education system following Brown v.
+Board.
+In schools, tracking was used as a device to test and place students in classes based on skill, but research attests to race and class being factors students are segregated inside schools.

+Even following the 1947 ruling of Governor Earl Warren to repeal segregation in schools, data from California shows the lack of integration in highly urbanized schools with minority isolation.
+This is found in schools where more than 80% of the schools racial demographics is being made up of a minority background.
+Latino students in the U.S. encounter segregation not only by race, but also by language, class and residential segregation.
+A 2007 study suggested that white flight may be factored for high levels of segregation in large city California public schools, particularly emphasizing the segregation of Latino students.
+This phenomenon happens when white students move away from schools with increased admission to Latino students.